bcgov/ols-geocoder/BCAddressExchangeSchema.md

 Unit 302, 200 Gorge Rd W, Saanich, BC
 Unit 303, 200 Gorge Rd W, Saanich, BC
 Unit 304, 200 Gorge Rd W, Saanich, BC
-Unit 401A, 200 Gorge Rd W, Saanich, BC
-Unit 402, 200 Gorge Rd W, Saanich, BC
-Unit 403, 200 Gorge Rd W, Saanich, BC
-Unit 404, 200 Gorge Rd W, Saanich, BC

-All addresses will be assigned the site and accessPoint locations assigned to 200 Gorge Rd W, Saanich, BC
+All addresses will be assigned the site and accessPoint locations that are assigned to 200 Gorge Rd W, Saanich, BC

 <a name=ex3></a>
 ## Example 3 - An apartment complex with buildings distinguished by unit number prefix